 Tools, tips and templates for making responsible data a reality.
-Heather Leson, International Federation of the Red Cross (IFRC); David Leege, Catholic Relief Services; Linda Raftree, Independent Consultant; Siobhan Green, Sonjara; Emily Tomkys, Oxfam Great Britain
+David Leege, Catholic Relief Services; Linda Raftree, Independent Consultant; Marcy Brown, Sonjara; Emily Tomkys, Oxfam Great Britain

 At this session we will share concrete and actionable strategies, tips and resources for improving how we handle the data of people involved in our MERL and our wider programming.
 Participants will walk away with knowledge, resources and examples of data policies, tools, templates and contacts that will help them immediately implement